KankakeeCommunityCollege/recover-newsroom/_posts/2022-11-15-short-term-class-options-spring-2023.md

 All students are encouraged to register early for the best selection of classes.&nbsp;

 College offices will be closed for Thanksgiving Break from 5 p.m.
 Nov.
 23 until Nov.
-27. The college also will be closed for winter break from noon Dec.
+27. KCC's winter break is from noon Dec.
 21 until Jan.
-1.
+2.

 KCC’s Riverfront Campus in Kankakee is located at 100 College Drive, south of downtown Kankakee.
 Directions to KCC are at&nbsp;[<u>www.kcc.edu/about/#riverfront-campus</u>](https://news.kcc.edu/www.kcc.edu/about/%22%20%5Cl%20%22riverfront-campus).